sc-voice/sc-voice_net/content/study/search.md

 <p><img src="img/result.png" class="ebt-image" alt="screenshot of search result" style="width: 600px;"></p>

-Under the title of the Sutta you can see a blurb in most cases, and underneath a segment that contains the search phrase and where you can also go directly.
+Under the title of the Sutta you can see a blurb in most cases, and underneath you see the first segment in the text that contains the search phrase.
+Click the title to go tho the start of the Sutta, and the search phrase segment to go directly there.

 ### 2. Typing into the search field